 TfN wants to ensure that current and future electric vehicle drivers can easily locate and access electric vehicle charging infrastructure that is affordable, efficient and reliable.
 This should be from their home, work or leisure location.
-A typical electric vehicle uses 19kWh of energy to travel 100km, while the average petrol vehicle uses 67kWh151.
+A typical electric vehicle uses 19kWh of energy to travel 100km, while the average petrol vehicle uses 67kWh.

 Working with the Government and TfN's Partners, the North must ensure there is a joined-up plan for strategic electric vehicle charging infrastructure to enable the mass adoption of electric vehicles.
-This must be on the Strategic, Major and Strategic Transport Plan | Why?

-Local Road Networks, with user experience and availability also being crucial for transport users.
+This must be on the Strategic, Major and Local road networks, with user experience and availability also being crucial for transport users.
 Range anxiety, which is the perceived mistrust that electric vehicles will not reach the destination, is one concern of current motorists.

-Currently, there are only 2,971 public charging point connectors across the whole of the North152 (17% of the UK total).
+Currently, there are only 2,971 public charging point connectors across the whole of the North (17% of the UK total).

-To meet long distance en route rapid charging requirements, the number of rapid chargers located near the Major Road Network needs to expand by about 2.5 times relative to 2016153.
+To meet long distance en route rapid charging requirements, the number of rapid chargers located near the Major Road Network needs to expand by about 2.5 times relative to 2016.
 This relatively modest increase is explained by an increase in the range of future electric vehicles, which means that many fewer trips will require a charge en route.
-In 2016 around 27% of trips needed to charge en route; with increased battery range, this falls to less than 1% by 2030154.
+In 2016 around 27% of trips need to charge en route; with increased battery range; this falls to less than 1% by 2030.